 Your options will depend on when your medical leave begins and how long you will be out.
 If you leave within the add/drop period, you may opt to drop the class with no penalty.
-If you leave after the add/drop period, the ultimate determination of your options, which may include an “I”ncomplete or a “W”ithdraw, will be made in conjunction with the dual credit student support team, kumu and counselor, KSK administration and partner college, on a case-by-case basis.
-If the terms of the “I”ncomplete are not fulfilled by the agreed upon deadline, it may result in a permanent “F”ailure on both the KSK and HPU transcript.
+If you leave after the add/drop period, the ultimate determination of your options, which may include an “I”ncomplete or a “W”ithdraw, will be made in conjunction with the DC student support team, kumu and counselor, KSK administration, and partner college, on a case-by-case basis.
+If the terms of the “I”ncomplete are not fulfilled by the agreed upon deadline, it may result in a permanent “F”ailure on both the KSK and HPU transcripts.

-If a student leaves KSK within the add/drop period, they may opt to drop the course.
+Please notify the DC Program directly and in a timely manner if you leave KSK.
+If a student leaves KSK within the add/drop period, they can easily opt to drop the DC courses.
 If the student leaves after the add/drop period, the ultimate determination of your grade, an “I”ncomplete or a “W”ithdraw, will be made in conjunction with the dual credit student support team, kumu and counselor, KSK administration and partner college, on a case-by-case basis.

 Consequences may be leveled at both institutions.
-Refer to KS/partnering college handbook.
+Refer to KSK and HPU Handbooks.

 Final exams are given at the discretion of the instructor on record.
 If you have any concerns regarding grades or final exams, please contact your instructor.